zombietfk/examples.eob-like-dungeon-crawl/README.md

 - Some walls are fake.
 Try finding as many secrets as you can!
 - Some switches will activate timed effects.
 If you want to reset them, turn the switch off and on again (Twice, not once).
 - If you are really in a pinch.
 Go outside for a walk.
 Have a coffee.
 Do some work.
 You regenerate health although at quite a slow rate.
+- The game is meant to be played start to finish in one whole session.
+However, there is a secret passage to a level warp area to the west of the well on the first level, just after you spawn.

 ## Enemies
 ### Bats